filelife/SnapseedImitation/README.md

 # SnapseedImitation
 ## App of imitation SnapSeed.
 ### 0.Repository introduction.
-Base on GPUImage framework,support some photo edit operation.
+Base on GPUImage framework,support some picture editing operation.

 The same drop menu user interface as Snapseed.